jordanccox/wordle-clone/README.md

 5. If you were unable to guess the word, press "Reset Game" to try again.

-If you want to change the word to guess, open the main.js file and change the value held by the variable `word`.
+If you want to change the word to guess, open the main.js file and change the value held by the variable `word` at the top of file.